harperreed/office-avatar-vrm/README.md

 ## Overview

-NekoGirl Office Bot is a Node.js server designed to manage and control a virtual character's state (emotion, animation, audio) using API endpoints and MQTT subscriptions.
-It leverages the NekoGirlStateMachine class for managing the character's state and emits relevant information to connected clients via Socket.io.
+Office Avatar is a Node.js server designed to manage and control a virtual character's state (emotion, animation, audio) using API endpoints and MQTT subscriptions.
+It leverages the AvatarStateMachine class for managing the character's state and emits relevant information to connected clients via Socket.io.

 ## Prerequisites